remake/remake-docs/site-src/hosting.md

 Remake is an open-source Node.js app with a file-based database, so it's easy to deploy yourself!

-Remake does need any kind of advanced setup or dependencies.
+**A deployment guide:** Remake does need any kind of advanced setup or dependencies.
 You can follow a simple guide [like this one](https://scotch.io/tutorials/deploying-a-node-app-to-digital-ocean) to deploy it.

+**Why host Remake yourself?** Remake's built-in deployment and hosting doesn't let you modify backend code.
+So, if you want to modify the backend, you need to host Remake yourself for now.

-<div style="padding: .8rem 1rem; background-color: #fff9db; border: 1px solid #f59f00; border-radius: 3px;">The only requirement: Your server <b>must</b> have persistent storage</div>
+<div style="margin: 1.5rem 0; padding: .8rem 1rem; background-color: #fff9db; border: 1px solid #f59f00; border-radius: 3px;">The only requirement: Your server <b>must</b> have persistent storage</div>

-If your server wipes out all its files every deploy, all your users' data will disappear.
-This is because Remake used a file-based database and stores user data on disk.
+#### What kind of web host do you need?

-For this reason, we recommend using a VPS (virtual private server) like Digital Ocean, Vultr, or Linode that supports persistent storage &mdash; as well as backing up your server remotely every day.
+* We recommend using a VPS (virtual private server) like Digital Ocean, Vultr, or Linode that supports **persistent storage** &mdash; as well as backing up your server remotely every day.

-Hosting Remake yourself gives you a few advantages:
+* If your server wipes out your disk on every deploy (like a lot of Docker-based hosts do), all your users' data will disappear.
+This is because Remake uses a file-based database and stores user data on disk.

+#### Now you can modify backend code!

+When you host Remake yourself, you can modify the backend code however you want
 * You can call remote APIs from the server-side and add their data to your app
 * You can hack Remake to add features it doesn't have yet (e.g. commenting or collaboration)
 * You can add your own custom backend, changing Remake's default auth or storage to one you built

-A few more notes:
+A few tips:
 * When modifying Remake server code, you can safely ignore any references to `appName` and any `if (RemakeStore.isMultiTenant())` statements (as well as anything inside) them &mdash; these are for the Remake's official hosting service that hosts multiple apps on the same server and this code isn't relevant for single apps
 * If you do host Remake yourself, check out this blog post that guides you through modifying Remake's server code and adding your own custom data